-NGSS and Connecticut Core Standards Based – A proven educational unit which “covers the standards” effortlessly and naturally.
+NGSS and Connecticut Core Standards Based – The process of invention covers most standards effortlessly and naturally.

-STEM Integrated – Linked with science, technology, engineering, and mathematics, as well as English, economics, sociology, presentation skills, information technology, art, marketing, and much more.
+Not your typical STEM program...we are so much more – Linked with science, technology, engineering, and mathematics, as well as English Language Arts, Humanities, entrepreneurship, economics, sociology, presentation skills, information technology, art, and much more.

-Differentiated Education - Accommodates different student needs and learning styles.
+Differentiated Education - Inventors control their own learning, so invention accommodates different student needs and learning styles.
+Everyone can invent!

-A flexible program, ideally 6-12 weeks, which fits many time frames; before, during, and after school.
+A flexible program, ideally 6-12 weeks or more, which fits many time frames; before, during, and after school.